Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid: End Matter

 \section{End Matter}

 \twocolumngrid

 \textit{Materials}.
-In the experiments, a 70:30 mixture of the material DIO and Compound \textbf{1}, named F7, from Ref. \cite{gibb_spontaneous_2024}, with phase sequence SmC$_{\text{P}}^{\text{H}}$ ($20.9^{\circ}$C) N$_{\text{TBF}}$ ($29.5^{\circ}$C) N$_{\text{F}}$ ($88.8^{\circ}$C) N$_{\text{S}}$ ($99.4^{\circ}$C) N was used \cite{sterle_chiral_2026}.
+In the experiments, a binary mixture F7 composed of 70 mol\% DIO and 30 mol\% Compound \textbf{1}, from Ref. \cite{gibb_spontaneous_2024}, with phase sequence SmC$_{\text{P}}^{\text{H}}$ ($20.9^{\circ}$C) N$_{\text{TBF}}$ ($29.5^{\circ}$C) N$_{\text{F}}$ ($88.8^{\circ}$C) N$_{\text{S}}$ ($99.4^{\circ}$C) N was used \cite{sterle_chiral_2026}.
 For the DLS and DDM experiments, $0.06$ wt.\% of an ionic dye (modified Rhodamine B) was added to the mixture F7, yielding the sample F7i, to achieve stable, uniform in-plane alignment of the director [Fig. 1(a)].
 The addition of the dye did not affect the phase transition temperatures.
 The molecular structures of the employed compounds can be found in Fig. \ref{fig:em_figure1}.

-\textit{BDS}.
+\textit{Broadband dielectric spectroscopy} (BDS).
 The dynamic dielectric function $\varepsilon^*(f)=\varepsilon'(f)-i\varepsilon''(f)$ of F7 was measured in the spectral range $f=10$ Hz--$3$ MHz using an Alpha-A impedance analyzer from Novocontrol Technologies GmbH.
 The sample was placed between two circular gold-coated brass electrodes 5 mm in diameter forming a parallel-plate capacitor, the separation being fixed at $d=20$ $\mu$m by spherical silica spacers.
 The high conductivity of gold ensured reliable measurements up to the highest frequencies.
 This cell was then placed at the end of a modified HP 16091A coaxial test fixture, using a Quatro Cryostat for temperature control.
 No polymer aligning layers were used on the electrodes because, although they can be useful to obtain a proper alignment of liquid crystal molecules, they act as an additional large capacitance in series with the measurement cell and can lead to undesired charge accumulation, among other effects.
 The oscillator voltage was set to $0.03$ V$_{\text{rms}}$ to ensure linear regime.
 Experiments were done on cooling from $115^{\circ}$C at $0.25$ K/min.
 The stray capacitance of the measurement circuit was subtracted from the measured capacitance, and the complex dielectric permittivity was obtained by dividing this value by the capacitance of the empty cell.
 Finally, the experimental curves were fitted to Havriliak-Negami (HN) relaxations with a conductivity term:

 where $\Delta\varepsilon_k$, $f_k$, $\alpha_k$ and $\beta_k$ are respectively the dielectric strength, relaxation frequency and broadness exponents of mode $k$, $\varepsilon_{\infty}$ is the high-frequency dielectric permittivity, $\sigma$ is a measure of the conductivity, and $0<\lambda \leq 1$.
 Fit examples can be found in Fig. \ref{fig:em_figure2}.